 - Go to the Main Menu/Preferences/LXQt Settings to make selections;

 - Go to Firewall Configuration to enable the firewall;

 - Go to Openbox Configuration Manager to finish setting up the look and feel of the OS; and

 - Go to Desktop Preferences panel and click the Advanced tab to select which system icons to display on the desktop.

 Look and Feel

-The developer modified the LXQt desktop environment in SparkyLinux to provide a clean, simple and traditional graphical session.
+The developer modified the LXQt desktop environment in SparkyLinux to provide a clean, simple, and traditional graphical session.
 The bottom panel is pleasantly uncluttered.

 The show desktop icon is on the far right.
 To its left is the date/time display.
-Further left are the audio control, an applet to manage media devices, an applet for Internet access status, and the Qlipper clipboard icon.
+Further left is the audio control, an applet to manage media devices, an applet for Internet access status, and the Qlipper clipboard icon.